 Anxious thoughts chase each other like a dog chasing its tail.

-“That feels good for about 20 seconds, until he thinks, ‘She wasn’t really listening to me.’
-Next thing you know, he’s online, searching for baldness cures.
-One of them looks good until he sees its side effects include ED and thinks, ‘That’s no good!’”
-Now he’s back to square one.
+“That feels good for about 20 seconds because it’s true.
+But then she thinks, ‘This is unusual, I’ve had this headache for 30 minutes.
+He wasn’t really listening to me.’
+Next thing you know, she’s online, checking out symptoms for brain tumors.
+She doesn’t meet any of the criteria until she sees ‘headache’ on the list and thinks, ‘That’s no good!’”
+Now she’s back to square one.

 This is one small example of how trying to quell anxiety with reassuring thoughts, or to “fix” anxious thoughts with other thoughts, just doesn’t work.
+It’s also exhausting.

-- Cool down anxious thoughts.
 “Thoughts like, ‘I can’t stand this; this is awful!’ fuel the fire of anxiety,” says Dr. Albers.
 Instead, think about what you can and cannot change about the situation.
 Then take steps to change what you can, and work on accepting what you can’t.

-- Don’t ignore.
 Anxiety is like a red flag, telling you that something needs attention.
 “Don’t ignore this sign — contact a professional to help you through it,” says Dr. Albers.

-- Rule out other causes.
-Sometimes medical issues can mask themselves as anxiety or mimic its symptoms.
+Sometimes, medical issues can mask themselves as anxiety or mimic its symptoms.
 “Don’t forget to get your checkup each year,” she says.

 Avoid soothing your anxiety with things that can lead to more anxiety, advises Dr. Albers.